 However, the Ultimate Rewards points that you earn with the Ink Premier are not the Ultimate Rewards points you know and love.
 Notably, they can’t be combined with points earned from your other Chase accounts, and they can’t be transferred to travel partners.
 Essentially fixed at 1 cent per point, they’re equivalent to regular cash back (this is why we denote that the card earns 2% cash back rather than 2X points).

 This likely limits the value of the card for many travel enthusiasts.
 Still, there are good reasons to get the card.
-For instance, the Ink Premier typically offers a sign-up bonus worth $1,000 after spending $10,000 in the first three months.
+For instance, the Ink Premier typically offers a welcome bonus worth $1,000 after spending $10,000 in the first three months.
 That amount of cash back is nothing to scoff at.

 Also, although the card is less travel-focused, it still offers perks like trip cancellation/interruption insurance, primary collision damage waiver and no foreign transaction fees.
 The other main benefit is the Flex for Business feature, which allows business owners to pay off eligible charges over several months with interest.